 Joe Arcuri, PGA Tour CMO

-So the positive approach to golf courses is to point out that allowing single-rider devices will attract new golfers who will not only pay green fees, they will get range balls, buy food, and spend money in the pro shop.
+Increased Revenue for Golf Courses - The positive approach to golf courses is to point out that allowing single-rider devices will attract new golfers who will not only pay green fees, they will get range balls, buy food, and spend money in the pro shop.
 The negative approach is to point out that not allowing single-rider devices will push those golfers to other courses.
-In our area of Southwest Ohio, there are already golf courses that allow personally owned golf bikes, so naturally, those are the courses where we golf.
+In our area of Southwest Ohio, most of the golf courses have quickly given us permission to bring our own golf bikes, so naturally, those are the courses where we golf.
 As our numbers increase, it won’t take long before other golf courses recognize that encouraging golfers with ebikes will bring in more revenue.

+Pandora's Box?
 Some courses might initially be worried that allowing ebikes will open up a Pandora’s box of machines on their course.
-But that isn’t likely, and it would be easy to limit it to things like turf-friendly, electric, and not distracting to other golfers.
+But that isn’t likely, and it is easy to limit it to things like turf-friendly, electric, and not distracting to other golfers.
 They won’t have to worry about someone wanting to ride their Harley Davidson on the golf course.

 Golf is a game of traditions, and some will resist eBikes because of that.
 But to be sure, golf’s traditions have changed over the years…always with initial resistance.

 There was a time when golfers only used 3 clubs called the Mashie, Niblick, and Spoon.
 Today we have 14 different clubs.
 Can you just imagine the resistance today if someone tried to add a 15th club?
 Or in the case of DivnickGolf, a single club with a transmission in the head that can be locked on more than 34 different lofts?
 If our technology had existed 150 years ago, it might be the norm today.